-In this experiment, you will use information derived from the electrolytic decomposition of water to determine the numerical value of Avogadro's number, N_A .
-As you may remember, this quantity is defined as the number of atoms in exactly twelve grams of isotopically-pure 12C.
+In this experiment, you will use information derived from the electrolytic decomposition of water to determine the numerical value of Avogadro's number (N_A), 6.02214076 x 10^{23} .
+As you may remember, this quantity is defined as the number of atoms in exactly twelve grams of isotopically-pure ^{12}C .

-The atomic mass of 1H is 1.00780 atomic mass units, meaning that one 1H atom has a mass of 1.00780 × 1/12 times the mass of one 12C atom.
+The atomic mass of ${}^{1}H$ is 1.00780 atomic mass units (amu).
+One amu is equal to ${}^{1}/{}^{1}$ 2 the mass of a carbon-12 atom, approximately 1.66×10^{-27} .
 The tabulated atomic masses of elements, which are often also loosely called their atomic weights, are dimensionless, abundance-weighted, averages of the atomic masses of the various isotopes that make up a naturally occurring macroscopic sample of the element in question.

-A mole of any substance is the amount of that substance which contains Avogadro's number of its constituent units.
-It follows that the mass of one mole of any substance in grams is numerically equal to the sum of the atomic weights of all of its elemental components.
-The molar mass of a substance (often termed its molecular weight) has the same numerical value both in atomic mass units and in grams/mol.
+A mole of a substance is equal to an Avogadro's number of its constituent units (i.e. atoms, molecules).
+As a result, the mass of one mole of a substance in grams is numerically equal to the sum of the atomic weights of all of its elemental components.
+The molar mass of a substance (often termed its molecular weight) has the same numerical value both in atomic mass units and in grams/mole.
 Thus, the number of moles of a molecular substance can be obtained by dividing the mass of the sample by the molar mass of the molecule.

-If the substance in question is a gas, then P-V-T measurements can also be used to determine the number of moles of gas in a sample if its Equation of State is known.
+If the substance in question is a gas, then pressure-volume-temperature (P-V-T) measurements can also be used to determine the number of moles of gas in a sample if its Equation of State is known.
 In this experiment we will assume that the Ideal Gas Law applies.